lapop-central/lapop/README.md

    - Breakdown by covariates: `lpr_mover()`

 5. Store the output in an R object.
+   - File names: .csv and graphics files should have the same name.
+Their names should be in the following standard format: CountryYear/ts_DVcode(s)_IVcode(s)_graphtype.filetype.
+   - Examples:

+      - mex21_countfair1_hist.csv
+      - hndts_b4_ts.svg
+      - ab23_vic1ext_pais_cc.png
+   - There will be some cases that do not easily fit this standard.
+Use your best judgment.

-6. Use the corresponding `lapop` plotting function to produce the visualization:
+7. Use the corresponding `lapop` plotting function to produce the visualization:
    - Examples: `lapop_hist()`, `lapop_cc()`, `lapop_ts()`, etc.

-7. Export the figure to your machine with:
+8. Export the figure to your machine with:

    ```r
    lapop_save()